 Explain own role, responsibilities and expected behaviours, and the roles of colleagues in the setting and team.
 Be confident in supporting or challenging the practice of colleagues.
-Professional Discussion allowed?
-Yes in relation to:
+Professional Yes Discussion allowed?

-Limited understanding is shown of the criteria during observation and/or Professional Discussion in relation to:
+Professional Yes Assessor judgement guidance Working towards competence Competence Limited understanding is shown of the criteria Appropriate understanding is shown of the criteria during observation and/or Professional Discussion